EricBallestero/COMSOL-to-MATLAB-Livelink----Getting-Started-Guide/README.md

 ## Inquiries

-Any inquiries concerning mistakes in the documents provided can be addressed to
+Any inquiries concerning mistakes in the documents provided can be addressed by sending a pull request with your questions/corrections.
-* eric.ballestero[at]univ-lemans.fr, and
-* theo.cavalieri[at]empa.ch.